basho/basho_docs/source/languages/en/riakcs/cookbooks/command-line-tools.md

 #### weight

+When new buckets are created, they are randomly assigned to a bag.
+The weight of each bag is the likelihood, expressed as a percentage, that new buckets will be stored in a given bag.
 You can use the commands under the `weight` heading to set, list, and refresh weight information stored in the master bag (which is shared between all Riak nodes).

 When the `weight` command itself is used without an argument, it will return the weights of all bags.